afcapel/stimulus-autocomplete/README.md

 * `loadend` fires when the request for results ends, successfully or not.
 * `toggle` fires when the results element is shown or hidden.

+## Optional parameters

+* `min-length` set the minimum number of charaters required to make an autocomplete request.

 ## Credits

 Heavily inspired on [github's autocomplete element](https://github.com/github/auto-complete-element).